FlashSAC: Fast and Stable Off-Policy Reinforcement Learning for High-Dimensional Robot Control: Related Work

 \subsubsection{Off-Policy Model-Based RL}

 Model-based RL further improves sample efficiency by learning environment dynamics and using them for planning or imagined rollouts~\cite{sutton1990mbrl, janner2019mbpo}.
 Recent approaches such as DreamerV3~\cite{hafner2023dreamerV3} and TD-MPC2~\cite{hansen2024tdmpc2} have demonstrated strong performance in vision-based domains by planning in learned latent spaces.
-However, learning accurate dynamics models and performing repeated planning procedures significantly increases per-step training cost~\cite{moreland2023mbrl_survey}, often limiting scalability in simulation settings where wall-clock efficiency is critical.
+However, learning accurate dynamics models and performing repeated planning procedures significantly increases per-step training cost~\cite{moreland2023mbrl_survey}, often limiting their scalability in wall-clock critical settings.